The Poor Strategy of Pricing a Home Above Market Value

 Why Won't a Home Buyer Just Make an Offer?

 The feeling among these types of sellers is a buyer can always make an offer.
 When a buyer doesn't make an offer, sellers don't want to believe it is the price that is the issue.
 They might look at all sorts of external influences as the source of the problem.
-Some sellers believe the reason a buyer has not made an offer is because:
+Some sellers believe the reason a buyer has not made an offer is that:

 - The listing agent is not working hard enough to find a buyer.